Entroncamento: Physical geography

 The municipality is surrounded by the neighbouring municipalities of Golegã (to the south), Torres Novas (to the west and north) and the municipality of Vila Nova da Barquinha (to the east); its centre is 7 km from the centre of Torres Novas, 19 km from Tomar, 43 km from Santarém and 120 km from the Portuguese capital, Lisbon.

 Human geography

-The growth rate, between 1981 and 1991, was 18.1%, considered the most elevated in the Médio Tejo region, contradicting the national trend towards aging.
+The growth rate, between 1981 and 1991, was 18.1%, considered the highest in the Médio Tejo region, in contrast to the national trend towards aging.
 Between 1991 and 1996, the population grew from 14,226 inhabitants to 15,500, although a lower growth rate (9%) than previously, it was still the community with the highest urban population density in the Médio Tejo region.
 The estimated current population (18,780), does not include residents still registered as living in other localities, nor fluctuating numbers of temporary workers.
 Effectively, Entroncamento maintains a population of over 20,000 inhabitants.

 The municipality consists of two civil parishes (freguesias) that are principally divided by the national railway-line that crosses its territory from south-southwest to north-northeast: